shereen141/Azure_Mysql/Readme.txt

 ->download() download the picture for a prticular dish along with the data

-->insert() Show data along with the data on the web page
+->insert() Show data along with the pictures on the web page

 ***************************************************************